 - On the north the country borders by the neighboring countries of Namibia, Botswana, and Zimbabwe; and on the east and northeast by Mozambique and Swaziland and surrounds the kingdom of Lesotho.

 - The country is a multiethnic society encompassing a wide variety of cultures, languages, and religions.
 Its pluralistic makeup is reflected in the constitution’s recognition of 11 official languages.
 This colorful mix of cultures gives South Africa its nickname “rainbow nation”.

 - Since 1994, all ethnic and linguistic groups have held political representation in the country’s democracy, which comprises a parliamentary republic and nine provinces.
 Also is often referred to as the “Rainbow nation” to describe the country’s multicultural diversity.

 - The name is derived from the country’s geographic location at the southern tip of Africa.
 Upon formation the country was named the Union of South Africa in English, reflecting its origin from the unification of four formerly separate British colonies.
 Since 1961 the long form name in English has been the “Republic of South Africa”.
+Wikipedia.